 Every day, your ideal customers are searching for your services.
 More, every day you’re not at the top of Google search, your competitors are taking advantage of that.

-Pair that with a Google Business Profile and you can rank in the top of Google in as little as 3 months depending on how competitive your market is.
+Pair that with a Google Business Profile, and you can rank at the top of Google in as little as three months, depending on how competitive your market is.

 Taking advantage of these two strategies alone can ensure your business has a neverending stream of commercial cleaning contracts.

-Once you have your first few clients, actively start updating your social media feeds with photos and videos of your work.
+Once you have your first few clients, actively update your social media feeds with photos and videos of your work.
 This will help build what’s called social proof, or evidence that other people have found value and purchased your service.